 Johnson's community interests run deeper than just the classroom.
 In 2016 Johnson had the pleasure of serving as the Chairman for NOCCA's (New Orleans Center for Creative Arts) annual spring gala.
 And as a double reward to Johnson it was announced that the 2016 gala was the most successful fundraiser yet for the NOCCA Institute (NOCCA's nonprofit fundraising entity).
 Johnson currently has the pleasure of assisting in advocating and crafting local cultural policy by sitting on the board for MACCNO (Music and Cultural Collation of New Orleans), which is a 501(c)3 non-profit whose mission is: "To empower the New Orleans music and cultural community through collective self-representation advocating in the interests of cultural preservation, perpetuation, and positive economic impact."

 On stage Johnson heads the bands Calvin Johnson and Native Son as well as Chapter:SOUL, and records with these bands under the label Alma Records.
 Native Son's self-entitled sophomore release was received to rave reviews and voted as one of the the top releases of 2015 by Offbeat Magazine Readers Poll as well as achieving 8th highest grossing album sold at the 2015 New Orleans Jazz and Heritage festival.
-He is currently recording Chapter:SOUL's debut album, set for a winter 2018 release.
+He is currently recording his 3rd studio album, "Notes from a Native Son", which is set for a fall 2021 release.

 Immediately following the conclusion of filming for "Bolden!"
 Johnson partnered with Hawaii lifestyle apparel brand Olukai and was and still continues to be a featured brand ambassador, appearing in their fall 2016 campaign.

-When in New Orleans Calvin can be seen performing at the world renowned and intimate venue Preservation Hall every Sunday night and every Thursday night at Verret's with Chapter Soul.
+Calvin, who currently splits his time between New Orleans and now Manhattan, New York.
+In New York Calvin has been taking to the jazz scene and has been seen at such venues as: Dizzy's Jazz at Lincoln Center, the Red Room, Minton's, the Urby, and the Django.
+When in New Orleans Calvin can be seen performing at the world renowned and intimate venue Preservation Hall every Sunday night.
 Here Johnson is kept rooted in the cultures, customs, norms, and traditions as passed down to him by his elders.